Skip to content

 The API debug endpoint uses HTTP Basic Authentication:

-1. Configure in .env:
+1. Configure in your tenant's .env:

 API_DEBUG_USERNAME=admin